Gold with character – about alloys, color and carats

 Gold is yellow by itself, but alloying it with other metals creates all sorts of hues:

-That white gold is a story of its own, though.
+That white gold is quite a story.
 Nickel was used for a long time to get a nice white tone.
-But now we know that nickel causes allergic reactions in many people.
-In Europe, therefore, the rules have become strict: nickel may now only be used in very small quantities.
+But we now know that nickel triggers allergic reactions in many people.
+In Europe, therefore, the rules have become strict: nickel can now only be used in very small quantities.

 Many goldsmiths (including myself) prefer to choose palladium-containing white gold: nickel-free and with a slightly cooler, gray tone.
 White gold is also often rhodium-plated – which is a thin layer of rhodium that provides that bright white luster.
 Over time, that layer can fade a bit, but it’s easy to reapply.